ajacksified/ajacksified.github.com/_posts/2011-11-02-new-game-conf-liveblog-2.markdown

 game engine design; modularity allows replacing chunks of functionality through interfaces.
 Also provides an entity component system, allowing developers to compose packages of components and extend the engine for specific games.

+#### CubicVR.js

+Written along-side three.js; has grown into its own 3D engine, seperate from but used in Gladius.

+Asset pipeline: use Blender for modeling / animation, with COLLADA export with scene data in XML / json.

+### RescueFox

+First game prototype; quick and dirty demo, uses CubicVR.js and ammo.js.
+Helped to figure out how to interface with APIs.